-Victoria Nelson has been designated as School's ADA/504 Coordinator responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.
+Gabrielle Borman has been designated as School's ADA/504 Coordinator responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.

-Grievances related to disability status and/or accommodations will be addressed using the School's Policy and Procedures for Future Professionals with Disabilities.
-For details relating to disability accommodations in the School's Grievance Process.
+Grievances related to disability status and/or accommodations will be addressed using the School's Policies and Procedures for Students with Disabilities.
+For details relating to disability accommodations in the School's Grievance Process, see page 79 below.